 Handmade items are an important part of Day of the Dead festivities – sugar skulls are the most recognizable, but you are also likely to see marigolds, skeletons and colorful tissue paper decorations.
-Is there a Day of the Dead event in your community?
-Or do you celebrate privately?
-Here are some crafty projects to get your started!

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 I like to use painters tape to tape down the pattern and then the fabric.
 It comes off easily and doesn’t leave a residue.

 Then, using the Frixion pen, I traced all of the lines for the design.
 Always test your marker on a scrap of fabric to make sure it comes off!
 I have had some fabrics where the Frixion leave a residue line.
 If you aren’t familiar with Frixion pens, you write on your fabric and with a little heat from your iron, the marks disappear.
 I like to use it for embroidery transfer because it stays in place until I give it the heat.
 Sometimes I don’t get to projects right away, or water gets spilled on them so water soluble markers don’t always work.

 And, then placed in the hoop ready to embroider!

 I had fun picking bright and cheerful colors that are generally used for Sugar Skull art.